This orientation explains the purpose of a pilot study and discusses how to conduct, report, and use the results of the study.

 Yes, please note the following:

-The Word Count formula found in the ASHA CEU Calculation Sheet [XLS] can be used to determine the ASHA CEU amount for each issue.
-If you use the Word Count formula and feel that it does not adequately reflect the time that the average reader spends reading your journal, then you have the option to conduct a pilot study.
+The Word Count formula found in the ASHA CEU Calculation Sheet [XLS] should be used to determine the ASHA CEU amount for each issue.

-When you register the next issue of the journal, you should mark the method of determining ASHA CEUs as “word count” and attach a copy of Table III from the Pilot Study Form or use the box provided in the ASHA CEU calculation section of the Registration form to show your calculations using the approved word count formula for your journal.
+When you register the next issue of the journal, you should mark the method of Word Count and use the box provided in the ASHA CEU calculation section of the Registration form to show your calculations using the approved word count formula for your journal.

 How do I report the data received from the participant time logs?